jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 ### Unpacking the Absurdity
 - **Substance vs. Theater**: Simon admits Manley covered all necessary points but criticizes his delivery.
 This reveals a disturbing preference for dramatic performance over factual communication.
-- **Demanding Inauthentic Behavior**: By insisting on a "more firm message," Simon is essentially asking Manley to act in a way that may be entirely contrary to his natural demeanor and genuine feelings about the situation.
+- **Demanding Inauthentic Behavior**: By insisting on a "more firm message," Simon is essentially asking Manley to act in a way that is  contrary to his natural demeanor and genuine personality.
 - **Misunderstanding Passion**: Simon seems to equate "conviction" with aggressive delivery, completely disregarding that true passion and commitment can be expressed in various ways, including through measured and thoughtful communication.
 - **Valuing Appearance Over Substance**: Simon's focus on how the message is delivered rather than its content suggests a concerning prioritization of optics over truth and authenticity.